spotinst/help/src/docs/billing-engine/tutorials/analysis.md

 Billing Engine supports the FinOps Foundation's FOCUS Specifications, although some fields are unique to Billing Engine and Cost Intelligence.

 <details>
-  <summary markdown="span">You can sort your data according to the following columns:</summary>
+  <summary markdown="span">Note: You can sort your data according to the following columns:</summary>

 * Billing Period Start
 * Billing Period End